 point was reached.

 The Norden was remarkably accurate, but only in perfect weather on a

 test range with a clearly marked target and with a bombardier who was

-undisturbed by enemy fire.
+undisturbed by enemy fire for the last 45 seconds or so of the bomb run.
 Under actual combat conditions, accuracy

 varied from fair to dreadful.

 Japanese had nothing better than a revised German Boyco sight and relied on

 teams for accuracy in horizontal bombing.
 The best Japanese aircrew

 could hit a stationary target ship about a third of the time.